botttos/3DEngine/README.md

 - Game Objects:
 		- Empty: Create a empty object
-		- Cube,SphereÖ: Create a primitive
+		- Cube,Sphere‚Ä¶: Create a primitive

 - View:
 		- Hierarchy: Show you the states of the objects loaded in the scene.